SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *You can do this*, Fluttershy thought.

-Giving it her best shot, Fluttershy opened her mouth… and mouthed the words with nothing coming out.
+Giving it her best shot, Fluttershy opened her mouth and… mouthed the words with nothing coming out.

 Rarity said, "Well, that's a start."